Skip to content

 GRANT FOCUS

 We include grants to organizations or programs that specifically focus on an LGBTI issue or population.
-This generally does not include funds for programs with a broader focus that may also include LGBTI issues or populations.
+This generally does not include funds for programs with a broader focus that may also be inclusive of LGBTI issues or populations.

 For example, a human rights organization receiving a grant to provide asylum services to marginalized refugees, open and welcoming of all refugees including LGBTI people, would not be included in the report.
 If that same human rights organization received a grant to provide asylum services specifically supporting LGBTI refugees, it would be included.